amesar/nosqlperf/README.md

   *   -r : number of requests
   *   -t : number of threads
   *   -i : number iterations for the test
-  *   -p : provider per sub-directory in conf/
+  *   -p : provider (module name)
   *   -h : comma-separated list of server hosts

 ### shell.sh

 Shell to interactively manipulate items (put, get and delete).

+Options:

+  *   -p : provider (module name)
+  *   -h : comma-separated list of server hosts

 ## Running

-First run: mvn install.

 ### vtest.sh

 * First make changes in common.env which contains config settings for tests.

   Toggle two properties:
     * provider: NoSQL provider.
-Corresponds to the provider in conf/ - see above list.
-In the example below, running with "-p mongodb" will use the Spring configuration file mongodb/appContext-provider.xml.
+Corresponds to the provider module.
+In the example below, running with "-p mongodb" will use the Spring configuration file mongodb/conf/appContext-provider.xml.
     * hosts: URLs for server - one or more comma-delimited server names.
 Default is localhost.

 * Run vtest.sh which produces metrics report as shown in the sample report below.
 The default provider is the in-memory hashmap provider.